deweylab/CellO/README.md

 ### Overview

 CellO uses a supervised machine learning classifier to classify the cell types within a dataset.
+There are two modes in which one can use CellO: within Python in conjunction with [Scanpy](), or with the command lines.
+Please refer to sections below for more information.

+### Using CellO from within Python

+CellO's API interfaces with the Scanpy Python library and can integrate into a more general single-cell analysis pipeline.
+For an example on how to use CellO with Scanpy, please see the [tutorial]().

+This tutorial can also be executed from a Google Colab notebook in the cloud: [https://colab.research.google.com/drive/1lNvzrP4bFDkEe1XXKLnO8PZ83StuvyWW?usp=sharing](https://colab.research.google.com/drive/1lNvzrP4bFDkEe1XXKLnO8PZ83StuvyWW?usp=sharing).

+### Using CellO from the command line

 CellO takes as input a gene expression matrix.
 CellO accepts data in multiple formats:
 * TSV: tab-separated value
 * CSV: comma-separated value
 * HDF5: a database in HDF5 format that includes three datasets: a dataset storing the expression matrix, a dataset storing the list of gene-names (i.e. rows), and a gene-set storing the list of cell ID's (i.e. columns)